 3.46 Determination of Bid Non-Delivery Volume

-3.46.1 The SAA shall ensure that if QNDBij < 0, then the Period BM Unit Non-Delivered Bid Volume is apportioned across accepted Bids to determine values of Bid Non-Delivery Volume.
+3.46.1 The SAA shall ensure that if QNDBij < 0, then the Period BM Unit Non-Delivered Bid Volume is apportioned across all accepted Bids Bids (ABnij), being Accepted Bid Volumes (QABnij) and for downward RR Activations within the Settlement Period, the associated Deemed Standard Product Bid Volume (DSPBJij) and the Replacement Reserve Instructed Bid Deviation Volume (IBDij), to determine values of Bid Non-Delivery Volume.

 3.46.2 The SAA shall ensure that in each Settlement Period, the set of all accepted Bids (i.e. Bids for which QABnij <0) is considered.
 This set of Bids is then ranked from lowest price to highest price.
 The Non-Delivery Order Number, u is used for this purpose.
 The Bid with the lowest price is allocated a Non-Delivery Order Number of u=1, the next lowest priced Offer is allocated a Non-Delivery Order Number u=2 and so on until all Bids in the Settlement Period are allocated a Non-Delivery Order Number.

-The set of Bids {QABn1ij, QABn2ij, ……..
-QABnuij, } is therefore the ranked set of Bids.
+The set of Bids {ABn1ij, ABn2ij, ……..
+ABnuij, } is therefore the ranked set of Bids.

 3.46.3 The SAA shall ensure that the Bid Non-Delivery Volume is allocated to the lowest priced Bids first.
 The apportionment continues until the Period BM Unit Non-Delivered Bid Volume is fully apportioned or all available Bid volumes have been used up.